phaustin/quantecon-example/book/docs/about_py.md

 -   standard graph algorithms for analyzing networks
 -   plotting routines

-Here\'s some example code that generates and plots a random graph, with node color determined by shortest path length from a central node.
+Here's some example code that generates and plots a random graph, with node color determined by shortest path length from a central node.

 ```{code-cell} ipython3